stefantalpalaru/deluge-default-trackers/README.md

 * you need to use the same version of Python as the one that Deluge is running under.

+* if you're using it with Deluge-1.3, you might not have [six](https://pypi.org/project/six/) installed.
+Install it.

 * add it to Deluge from Preferences -> Plugins -> Install Plugin

 ## Troubleshooting